Lecturer, Design (Interdisciplinary)

 Such approach asks us to think beyond narrowly linear notions of how to “advance” architecture.
 We need to ask instead, How can we “unsettle” and “resettle” the land that will provide for biodiversity, native systems and cultural vibrancy?
 How can we root ourselves and build community with a deep appreciation of co-habitation with the more than human world?
 How can we develop richer experiences that find wealth in local knowledge, shared interests and empathy?
 In short, I call for a creative activism to bring into focus alternatives to consumptive and exploitative practices, an activism founded upon rural design agency and cultural equity.
 The process of architectural and design endeavors begins by seeking an invitation to work within the communities we serve.
 Reclaiming discarded and marginalized cultural and natural heritages rooted in place can help redirect us to more ethical and sustainable practices.

 Founder and co-director of the Westbrook Artists’ Site (WAS) in Winterset, IA.
-WAS is 550 acres devoted to rehabilitative ecology, rural design, and creative exploration. http://westbrookartists.weebly.com/ http://kevinlair.weebly.com/
+Activities on-going include residency construction project, prairie burns, foraging and other short workshops and creative place-making.
+Focus on sustainability, local materials and lifecycles.
+Particular focus on relationships among land use, resource cultivation and local economies.
+WAS is 550 acres devoted to rehabilitative ecology, rural design, and creative exploration. https://www.westbrookartistssite.com/

-Art in the Public Sphere Fellowship Project and building cultural equity in rural communities.
+George Stout Fellowships for Art in the Public Sphere Fellowship Project and building cultural equity in rural communities. https://www.artinthepublicsphere.com/